gcdunn/ACA-Healthcare-Outcomes/README.md

-### The Afoordable Care Act and healthcare outcomes: A Shiny dashboard
+### The Affordable Care Act and healthcare outcomes: A Shiny dashboard